ejgenc/Data-Analysis_Istanbul-Health-Tourism/README.md

 `conda env create -f environment.yml`

-Running this command will make conda create a new environment similar to the environment of the analysis with the information provided inside the **environment.yml** file.
-When you run the command, you will be able to specify the name of this new environment.
-Once you are done, **don't forget to activate your environment before running the analysis.**
+Running this command will make conda create a new environment similar to the environment of the analysis with the information provided inside the **environment.yml** file. "healthtourism" will be name of this new environment.
+Once you are done, **don't forget to activate your environment before running the analysis.** You can activate the environment by running the following command:

+`conda activate healthtourismenv`

 ##### b.)
 Create the environment yourself and load the packages using the requirements.txt and pip #####